 - If it's traditional, check out intricate damasks and stripes, which coordinate perfectly with traditional furnishings and decor.

-- Wallpaper a Chair Rail: If you are working with a chair rail that divides a wall, it is easy to bring unique interest to it.
+- Wallpaper with a chair rail.
+If you are working with a chair rail that divides a wall, it is easy to bring unique interest to it.
 For a classic look, try paintable beadboard wallpaper for under the chair rail.
 Above the chair rail, hang a large-scale floral or damask for an updated look.
-Another interesting way to work with a chair rail is to anchor the wall with a pattern below it, such as dramatic damask wallpaper, and paint a coordinating color above it -- adding wallpaper in this fashion creates a unique element of surprise not often seen in rooms.
+Another interesting way to work with a chair rail is to anchor the wall with a pattern below it, such as dramatic damask wallpaper, and paint a coordinating color above it.
+Adding wallpaper in this fashion creates a unique element of surprise not often seen in rooms.

-If you're wallpapering for the first time, avoid very small patterns with offset matches; the designs can be difficult to match up in repeat.
+If you're wallpapering for the first time, avoid very small patterns with offset matches.
+For these, the designs can be difficult to match up in repeat.

 - Measure all walls and multiply the width by the height of each wall in feet.